Howdy, y'all, I'm Valerie.

 (Music Row / Edgehill)

 Valerie Martin (LCSW, RYT, CSAT Candidate) is a psychotherapist and yoga instructor in Nashville, TN.
-In addition to her private practice, Valerie is a trauma specialist at The Ranch residential treatment center, where she formerly worked as a primary therapist in the eating disorders program.
-Valerie focuses on a holistic treatment approach of mind + body integration and trauma resolution, using EMDR, ego state therapy, yoga (including trauma-sensitive yoga), Acceptance & Commitment Therapy (ACT), and somatic (body-based) and experiential techniques.
+Prior to opening her private practice, Valerie worked in residential treatment, focusing primarily on eating disorders and trauma.
+Valerie takes a holistic treatment approach for mind + body integration and trauma resolution, utilizing EMDR, ego state therapy, yoga (including trauma-sensitive yoga), Acceptance & Commitment Therapy (ACT), and somatic (body-based) and experiential techniques.
 She is also a Certified Sexual Addiction Therapist (CSAT) Candidate.
 Valerie has spoken at numerous behavioral health conferences, primarily in the area of eating disorder treatment.
 She received a BS in Communications and MSSW in Clinical Social Work at the University of Texas at Austin.